5EUS-owo/LavaS/README.md

 # Important note
  This is extremely laggy since it is built entirely on Skript, one day I will bring this to Java.
+ Also, due to lava having lighting now, the lighting updates cause massive lag for clients.

 # What is this?